di/mcmuc/README.md

-Multicast Multi-User Chat Protocol
+# Multicast Multi-User Chat Protocol
+## About

-Multicast Multi-User Chat is a distributed, non-reliable application- layer protocol that uses UDP at the transport layer and provides multi- user chat room creation, discovery, and the exchange of user presence information and messaging without a central server.
+Multicast Multi-User Chat (McMUC) is a distributed, non-reliable application- layer protocol that uses UDP at the transport layer and provides multi- user chat room creation, discovery, and the exchange of user presence information and messaging without a central server.